How Potatoes are Grown

 Grading and Packaging

-Potatoes are graded and packaged according to federal and provincial standards.
-The grades and grade names for potatoes are Canada No. 1, Canada No. 2, Ontario No. 1, Ontario No. 2, and Ontario Mini.
+Potatoes are graded and packaged according to federal standards.
+The grades and grade names for potatoes are Canada No. 1 and Canada No. 2.
 All potatoes sold in Ontario must be properly packed to the grade standards and marked accordingly.

 The grades for potatoes are based on uniformity of size and shape, minimum and maximum size, color, maturity, freedom from disease, injury and other defects and damage and cleanliness.

 Potatoes are generally sold to the consumer in 5-lb and 10-lb bags or sold in bulk quantities.
-Recently, some stores have started selling a 7-lb bag.
 All packages must meet grade and label specification and provide information about the variety of the potato, the quantity, the name and address of the packer and the country of origin.